dazinator/PersonalBlog/content/tutorial/Creating-modular-multi-tenant-asp-net-core-application-with-dotnettency.md

  2. Isolate modules from other modules. (you don't have to, and could do this with some modules and not others)
  3. Isolate a tenants view of the host file system, from other tenants (i.e so one tenants files can not conflict with another tenants files - even though they might use the same paths. )

- Before I go any further I would like to mention Ben's wonderful `saaskit` library which was the man inspiration for `dotnettency` and I would highly recommend [you read Ben's blog](http://benfoster.io/blog/saaskit-multi-tenancy-made-easy) (after mine, ofcourse ;-))
+ Before I go any further I would like to mention Ben Foster's wonderful `saaskit` library which was a big inspiration for many of the features in `dotnettency` and I would highly recommend [you read Ben's blog](http://benfoster.io/blog/saaskit-multi-tenancy-made-easy) - after mine, ofcourse ;-)

 ## Ok so what is this turorial series going to look like?